 Solo 401(k)

-Plan Overview: The Solo 401(k), also called an Individual 401(k) or one-participant 401(k) plan, is a retirement savings plan meant for businesses without employees or where the only employee is a spouse.
-These plans are similar to standard 401(k) plans, and allow you to contribute as both the employer and the employee with pre-tax money.
-This provides more savings versus SEPs or IRAs; however, the increased savings potential can be balanced by more restricted investment choices.
-With this type of plan, you can make either traditional or Roth deferrals, which have the same tax benefits as their IRA contribution counterparts.
+Plan Overview: The Solo 401(k), also called an Individual 401(k) or one-participant 401(k) plan, is a retirement savings plan designed for businesses without employees or where the only employee is a spouse.
+These plans function similarly to standard 401(k) plans, and enable contributions as both an employer and an employee with pre-tax money.
+This provides more savings than SEPs or IRAs; however, the extra savings options can be balanced by more limited investment options.
+With this type of plan, you can make either traditional or Roth deferrals, which offer the same tax benefits as their IRA contribution counterparts.

 Eligibility: Only business owners and their spouses can set up and contribute to a solo 401(k).